 The graph below shows how many tests taken by residents have come back positive — that's the state's positive test rate.

 The orange line shows that rate excluding results from colleges and universities, where students and staff are tested multiple times a week.
 Because of that, the same person can contribute multiple negative tests and inadvertently skew the positive rate downward.
-In providing the second, higher rate by removing higher ed results, the state data offers a cleaner picture of the actual positive rate in Massachusetts.
+In providing the second rate without higher ed results, the state data offers a cleaner picture of the actual positive rate in Massachusetts.

 Coronavirus In The Hospital